Licensed and Candidate Attorneys

 Mr. Griscti is a former chair of the Eighth Circuit Grievance Committee.
-He has published and lectured and published on lawyer discipline, ethics and professionalism and currently sits as a member of the Eighth Judicial Circuit’s Professionalism Committee and recently was appointed in 2019 to the Local Professionalism Panel for the Eighth Circuit.
+He has published and lectured on lawyer discipline, ethics and professionalism.
+He sits on the Eighth Judicial Circuit’s Professionalism Committee and was appointed by the Chief Judge of the Eighth Circuit in 2019 to the Local Professionalism Panel.

-The Florida Supreme Court’s rules regulating lawyer conduct and discipline are extensive and frequently amended.
-Understanding a lawyer’s professional responsibilities requires careful analysis and understanding of those rules and the procedures used at each stage of proceedings.
+The Florida Supreme Court’s rules regulating lawyer conduct and discipline are extensive.
+Understanding a lawyer’s professional responsibilities requires careful analysis and understanding of those rules and the procedures used at each stage of disciplinary proceedings.

 Mr. Griscti also consults with lawyers regarding their professional responsibilities in matters that involve the application of the Florida Rules of Professional Conduct and related obligations of the Rules Regulating the Florida Bar, as well as with professionalism, civility and rules of decorum before federal and local courts.

 Mr. Griscti consults with and represents healthcare professionals in licensing, disciplinary and related administrative proceedings before the Boards of Medicine, Nursing, Pharmacy and in other healthcare professions regulated by the Florida Department of Health.

 The healthcare industry is one of the most highly regulated by state and federal agencies.
 That regulatory oversight often initiates licensing, disciplinary, certification, hospital privileges or other proceedings for public and private healthcare professionals.
 These proceedings are determined by statutory, administrative and institutional laws, rules and policies.